Dr Sarah Barnard BSc; PhD

 PhD Student Supervision

-(2014 – present) in the School of Civil and Building Engineering, Loughborough University.
-Joint supervision with Professor Dainty and Dr Thomson of Chrissi McCarthy’s part-time PhD on the relationship between organisational justice and equality and diversity policies in large main contractor organisations in the UK.
+(2014 – present) with Professor Dainty and Dr Thomson.
+Chrissi McCarthy on ‘The relationship between organisational justice and equality and diversity policies in large main contractor organisations in the UK’.

 I am interested in research that investigates inequalities in society; explores the social impact of construction and engineering; how digital technology can inform and influence professional working practices; gender and higher education.